The importance of effective translation for ecommerce websites

 The sheer range of languages spoken online also highlights the need for companies to make sure their websites are effectively translated.
 According to the data, the top ten most widely spoken languages on the internet account for three-quarters of the total number of online users.

 This means companies have 2.5 billion potential customers spread across ten languages and choosing the right ones to use on site can make a big difference.
 It’s a huge audience to reach out to, but one that can only be effectively reached with quality online translation.

 Providing a website that is properly translated and optimised for each language means welcoming customers on site and giving them a pleasant experience that encourages them to not only convert themselves, but also to return as customers in the future and even act as brand advocates.

-Ecommerce represents one of the biggest global opportunities for companies to grow themselves into successful brands in relatively short amounts of time, but success relies on knowing the market as a whole and adapting to attract the widest volume of new business possible.
+Ecommerce represents one of the biggest global opportunities for companies to develop themselves into successful brands in a relatively short amount of time, but success relies on knowing the market as a whole and adapting to attract the widest volume of new business possible.

-There’s no better way to do this than to tap into the rapidly growing customer bases that exist across the world, and those companies that take the time and effort to effectively localise and expertly translate their ecommerce websites to cater to a range of markets worldwide will be the ones that give themselves the greatest chance of uncovering the secret to success.
+There’s no better way to do this than to tap into the ever-growing customer bases that exist across the world; those companies that take the time and effort to effectively localise and expertly translate their ecommerce websites to cater to a range of markets worldwide will be the ones that give themselves the greatest chance of uncovering the secret to success.